-We believe that ideas are important to share, which is why we promote guest contributions to The Urbanist.
-Many of our most interesting articles come from readers like you, and people deserve to read what you have to offer.
-If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping into deep (see the contact form below).
-If we think the topic and article is a fit, we will work with you to get it published with a byline under your name.
+We believe in analyzing and debating policy, which is why we promote guest contributions to The Urbanist.
+Many of our most interesting articles come from readers like you.
+No, not SEO companies or product promoters–readers.
+If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping in too deep (see the contact form below).
+If we think the topic and article is a fit, we will work with you to get it edited and published with your name the byline.

 For the paid freelancer pilot, we are seeking original reported articles.
 Additionally, as a small nonprofit, we seek to leverage this opportunity to introduce new voices into The Urbanist‘s community, highlight issues related to urbanism that have been historically overlooked, and invest in writing that really pushes the dial forward on how to make cities better for all the people.